BhallaLab/almirah/docs/source/contributing.rst

 Contributing
 ============

-napi was initially developed to handle and maintain neuroimaging datasets.
+almirah was initially developed to handle and maintain neuroimaging datasets.
 But we believe this can be useful for other datasets too!

 We happily accept contributions for all things related to dataset